logicalclocks/hops-docs/docs/hopsml/inference.rst

         response = serving.make_inference_request("mnist", data)

-The code snippet below shows how you can send 20 inference requests to Hopsworks for a Flask Server serving a SkLearn model with the name "IrisFlowerClassifier" that expects a vector of shape 4 as input.
+The code snippet below shows how you can send 20 inference requests to Hopsworks for a Flask Server serving a Scikit-Learn model with the name "IrisFlowerClassifier" that expects a vector of shape 4 as input.

 .. code-block:: python